FormstoneClassic/Tipper/README.md

 Tipper
 ========

-A jQuery plugin for attaching custom tooltips to elements
+A jQuery plugin for attaching custom tooltips to elements.

 [Documentation and Examples](http://www.benplum.com/formstone/tipper/)